 EEDA features a partnership between PRB and the International Youth Alliance for Family Planning (IYAFP), a collective of young individuals, youth associations, organizations, and communities working in 59 countries with a common mission to support provision of and access to comprehensive reproductive health care services.
 PRB and IYAFP will collaborate to build youth advocates’ capacity to hold decisionmakers accountable for policy implementation.

 PRB and IYAFP will co-lead implementation assessments in three countries annually for the first two years of the project, drawing fresh ideas from youth advocates’ experiences as citizen activists.
+In the first year, assessments are underway in Kenya, Burkina Faso, and Ethiopia.
 This partnership will both improve the reach of the research and provide a laboratory to test and demonstrate youth advocates’ capability to document policy gaps and hold governments accountable.

 EEDA Resource Hub